Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 Using JPQL queries implement Java methods to select next data:

 - All the students
-- Students who are attending classes on Monday
+- Classes which John attends
-- Average rating for the teacher named “White”
+- Average rating for the teacher named “John”
-- Average ratings for teachers (Hint: use the GROUP BY clause)
+- Average rating for each teacher
-- Average ratings for teachers arranged in the descending order of average rating (Hint: use the ORDER BY clause)
-- Average ratings for teachers having an average rating greater than 3, arranged in the descending order of average rating (Hint: use the HAVING clause)
+- Average rating for each teacher having it greater than 40, arranged in the descending order

 **Solution example**: